DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "...Who knows."

 Like a sun shined Code Holder.
-Instead of Drake Nail, in Kay hands was Prophet Sid sword.
+Instead of Drake Nail, in Kai hands was Prophet Sid sword.

 _Barely escaped certain death._